 So the guide left us behind.
 I want to be as positive and polite as possible about this, but my friends reminded me that had we been less prepared, we could be seriously hurt because of his actions.
 Anyway, at this point in this story, you may be wondering where he is.

 We had hardly seen him all throughout the hike.
 He was hiking nonstop, looking back now and then to see if we were still there.
 As long as he had one of our party with him, he would just keep going.
-I kept up with him for a few minutes once, but stopped when we encountered steep rope segments because, naturally, I wanted to see that my friends behind us got safely through.
+When I finally got my breath after Melkas Ridge (which is pretty rare, haha) I kept up with him for a few minutes.
+Minsan lang mauna, eh. 🤣 But I stopped when we encountered steep rope segments because, naturally, I wanted to see that everyone got safely through those obstacles.
 Still, he went on ahead.

-This was slightly off-putting, but we didn’t mind at all, because the trail is actually a straightforward and manageable one.
+This was slightly off-putting, but we didn’t mind at all, because the trail was actually pretty straightforward and manageable.
 But when one of us got injured, that was a different matter.

 Sean told us later that when they caught up to the guide, the guide suggested that we backtrail to Sto.
 Tomas.
 However, between going back and moving forward, the trail forward was technically easier to navigate downwards and so made more sense.

 There are two main trails on this mountain: Maktrav (a traverse from Sto.
 Tomas to Los Baños) and the Mt.
-Makiling Trail (up and down the Los Baños side only).
+Makiling Trail (a backtrail, which goes up and down the same route on the Los Baños side only).
 The Maktrav route is not designed to be done in reverse: people do a reverse traverse for the extra challenge factor.
-I do not know why we were expected to turn back when that would be the more difficult route.
+I don’t know why we were expected to turn back when that would be the more difficult route.
 If help was going to come from Sto.
 Tomas, we had no way of knowing, for our guide simply went on ahead and “led” the others to finish the traverse in Los Baños.

-To add insult to injury, we found out later that he told the habal-habal guys at Agila Base that the five people left behind were just “joiners,” and not part of the original team he was guiding.
+Still, to add insult to injury, we found out later that our guide told the Agila Base rangers that the five people left behind were just “joiners,” and not part of the original team he was guiding.
 Say what?

 We were never about to cry about being left to our own devices; we were in trouble, and, being still in possession of our wits and strength (except Meis’s ability to hike), we were responsible for getting ourselves out.
 The worst thing you can do in an emergency is whine and blame.
 After all, the situation would be the same if we had no guide at all, so there was no absolutely no excuse to be pussies.